School Health

 Combating Burnout: Tips for Self-Care

 Did you know that workplace burnout has been on the rise ever since the pandemic first hit in 2020?
 According to The American Institute of Stress, 80% of workers feel stressed from their job, and nearly half of them need help coping with this stress.
 The education sector is notorious for its high-stress environment, with school staff frequently dealing with long working hours, heavy workloads, increasing administrative tasks, and pressure to focus on the individual needs of each student.
 Acknowledging burnout is essential to maintain the wellbeing of school employees and empower staff to create a healthy work-life balance.
-With the holiday season approaching, now is the perfect time to start recognizing your stress triggers and indulging in the things you find most enjoyable.
+Now is the perfect time to start recognizing your stress triggers and indulging in the things you find most enjoyable.

 Main Causes of Burnout in School Workers